 There are a wide range of courses without maths prerequisites including (but not limited to):

 It's important to understand that a prerequisite is different to assumed knowledge and is a requirement to enter the course.
-To be eligible to receive an offer at the University of Sydney for degrees such as agriculture, economics, commerce, engineering and IT, health, medicine, psychology, pharmacy, veterinary science and science, and some combined law degrees, a band 4 in HSC mathematics (or equivalent) is a prerequisite.
+To be eligible to receive an offer at the University of Sydney for degrees such as agriculture, economics, commerce, engineering, health, medicine, psychology, pharmacy, veterinary science and science, and some combined law degrees, a band 4 in HSC mathematics (or equivalent) is a prerequisite.

-If you are considering any of these options at uni, we'd recommend taking HSC Mathematics (or equivalent), not HSC Mathematics General.
-Learn more about our mathematics course prerequisites and related courses.
+If you are considering any of these options at uni, we'd recommend taking HSC Mathematics or Mathematics Advanced (or equivalent), not general or standard.

-There are a number of students for which the maths prerequisites will not apply.
-Visit our mathematics prerequisites page for more information.
+There are many students for which the maths prerequisites will not apply.
+Visit mathematics course prerequisites for more information.